Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MAY id="cpp-design-logical-errorhandling-prec-check" %} check preconditions on function entry.

-{% include requirement/MAY id="cpp-design-logical-errorhandling-prec-disablecheck" %} privide a means to disable precondition checks in release / optimized builds.
+{% include requirement/MAY id="cpp-design-logical-errorhandling-prec-disablecheck" %} provide a means to disable precondition checks in release / optimized builds.

 {% include requirement/MUST id="cpp-design-logical-errorhandling-prec-crash" %} crash, if possible.
 This means calling some form of fast failing function, like `abort`.